CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

 ### Estimated time: 30 Minutes

 ## Lab scenario
-In this lab, you will be creating a multi-agent system consisting of 4 agents working together to generate reports about health plan documents.
-You will build these 4 AI Agents:
+In this lab, you will build a **multi-agent system** that includes four AI agents working together to generate and validate reports on health plan documents:

 - **Search Agent:** This agent will search an Azure AI Search index for information about specific health plan policies.
 - **Report Agent:** This agent will generate a detailed report about the health plan policy based on the information returned from the Search Agent.